Pauan/nino/README.rst

 .. [#traverse]
    Why can't you just call ``NINO.compile`` directly?

    Let's suppose you wanted to compile multiple files using the Nino compiler.
-If you naively compiled each file separately, then it wouldn't work, because Nino needs to know *all* the variables that are defined.
+If you naively compiled each file separately, then it wouldn't work, because Nino needs to know about *all* the variables that are defined.

    So instead, you first call ``NINO.traverse`` on all of the files, and then afterwards you call ``NINO.compile``.